mhoc/restful/README.md

 - Good: `GET /users/123123` (assuming `123123` is a globally unique ID)
 - Bad: `GET /users/enabled` (listing all enabled users? bad)

 Any selector on a noun which is not globally unique is best thought of as a filter; and should be placed in the route's query parameters: for example, `GET /users?status=enabled`.
+Filter parameters should never appear in a `GET` request's body, as GET requests should have no body.

 Filter query parameters should prefer matching keys to the response object of each resource; for example, if each user has a `{ "status": "enabled" }` field, the query parameter should read `?status=enabled`, not `?enabled=true`.

+Filter parameters can very quickly become more complex than simple string-to-string equivalence; for example, how would you represent a parameter that answers "return all users who are not enabled" (`status != enabled`)?
+I don't feel its appropriate to answer this here, but suffice to say that its a problem common and weird enough that it has caused many alternatives to REST to be invented.

 ## Pagination

-Every API endpoint which list resources and does not paginate will break something, eventually.
+Every API endpoint which list resources and does not paginate will eventually break.
 Don't take shortcuts.

 Every resource listing endpoint should accept a `limit=N` query parameter.
 The implementation on the backend should enforce this, with a sensible default and a sensible maximum value.